Getting a Radiation Emitting Product to Market

 The U.S. Occupational Health and Safety Administration (OSHA) has regulations on protecting workers from radiation in the workplace.

 The National Institutes of Occupational Safety and Health does assessments of potential work place hazards including radiation.

 Q7) Am I required to maintain records and submit reports to CDRH?

-A) Title 21 CFR 1002 contains reporting and record keeping requirements for manufacturers of electronic products that emit radiation.
-The specific requirements for reporting and record keeping are listed by product in Table 1 of 21 CFR 1002.
+Yes.
+Manufacturers are required to maintain records and submit reports to CDRH for their electronic products that emit radiation.
+The specific requirements for reporting and record keeping are listed by product in Table 1 of Title 21 CFR 1002.

 Reporting and Recordkeeping Requirements by Product (21 CFR 1002.1, Table 1).
 Reports Required Prior to Introduction of an Electronic Product which Emits Radiation into United States' Interstate Commerce

 - 21 CFR 1002.50, Special exemptions

 - 21 CFR 1002.51, Exemptions for manufacturers of products intended for the U.S. Government

 Compilation and Summary of Exemptions under the Radiological Health Program

 Q8) When do I have to submit the product, supplemental, or abbreviated report required for my new product?